eddiezato/builds/README.md

 # builds
-Some compiled with `msys2/mingw64` stuff
+Scripts to compile some stuff with `msys2/mingw64`